 I believe the point of adopting Rails is to maximize the development productivity, namely to build an application very quick with small amount of code.
-But if you try to do everything within the original MVC, you will easily end up messing up with fat controllers or fat models and lose the maintainability and readability of your codebase.
-That being said, adopting a whole rich layered architecture with Rails defeats the purpose of using Rails.
-(I saw someone use DDD on Rails, but it was not Rails anymore…) This is what I think is a pragmatic pattern enough to be both agile and maintainable.
+But if you try to do everything within the original MVC, you will easily end up messing up with fat controllers and/or fat models, and lose the maintainability and readability of your codes.
+This is what I think is a pragmatic pattern enough to be both agile and maintainable.

 What is maintainable code?

 This style went well in my previous project (edit: updated a bit).
 Our code became beautifully loose-coupled.
 “Went well” here means, you can keep models single-responsible, well testable and fully re-usable and controllers well-readable even to non-techies.
 There are lots of items here, but keep YAGNI in your mind and choose only what you need.

 This is where domain logics reside.
 For most cases, logics that interact with non-ruby world.
 Persistence(ActiveRecord), File system, Outside service and so on.
 ActiveRecord model is not the only models.
 Models cannot have more than one domain, for example, cannot have DB and File System functionality together in one model.
 Add logics which only relates to the model domain.
 All methods need to be reusable, free from any procedures and of course single responsible.
 Models are reusable parts of your applications.
 When you enhance a gem for our own domain, have a model that extends the gem’s behavior (I often use delgation for this cases).

 Sub-domains for Models (Optional)